 I was so excited to introduce to you my latest dish, the mini cheesy sandwiched pork cutlet!

 Yes, I did not make the standard sized pork chop, and instead, the bite-sizes.
-I have several reason for this, as not only for the sake of the child, I wanted it to look cute, too.
+I wanted it to look cute.
 Most importantly, it was because I did it in a way that the pork chops were steamed beforehand.
 Just like my Japanese pork cutlet dish, it was easier to deep fry the crust to almost perfect golden by not worrying if the meat was cooked or not.
 Well, you may think this is an extra step which might not be necessary to you, do the ‘raw’ way may give you your better dish instead.
 It’s your comfort choice though..

-Anyway, since school is out, soon… Go ahead to fill up your picnic basket with these savory mini pork cutlet ‘sandwiches‘.
-No more ordinary bread sandwiches for picnic, this crispy sandwiched pork cutlet is aromatic, crispy, and its rich but not overwhelming cheesy content is more than savory to eat it on its own!
+Anyway, since school is out, soon… Go ahead to fill your picnic basket with these savory mini pork cutlet ‘sandwiches‘.
+No more ordinary bread sandwiches for picnic, this crispy sandwiched pork cutlet was simply aromatic and crispy.
+Its rich but not overwhelming cheesy content was good enough to just eat it on its own.

 8 thin slices of boneless pork chop, each about 1cm thick

 2 tablespoons of honey